 The PCICS programme is developed as a Continuing Education & Training (CET) programme, with the working adult in mind.
 Students are expected to commit themselves to at least 20 hours of study per week.
 Classes are held mainly on weeknights or on Saturdays.
 There are a limited number of classes that are held during the day.
 Students are expected to make necessary arrangements with their employer to attend these classes.
 Students should note that commitments from employment will not be accepted as valid reasons for uncompleted work, late submission of work, or poor performance.

 Students who require leave of one term or more should obtain approval in advance of the term.
 If a student applies for term leave of absence beyond Instructional Week 2, he/she is liable to pay fees (tuition and miscellaneous) for the entire term.
 Not having attended any class or not having utilised Academy's resources are invalid reasons for exemption from fee payment.
 Students on term leave would be expected to resume their studies at the start of the following (regular) term.

 There may be limited and conditional accident and medical insurance benefits for students when on Leave of Absence.

 Commencement is an annual event celebrated in early July.
 All eligible students will be requested to register their attendance online via Muis Academy website.

 Discipline with respect to students is governed by the Muis Academy’s Statutes and Regulations.
 Any student who is alleged to have committed or attempted to commit offences listed may be subject to disciplinary proceedings.

 The Asatizah Recognition Board (ARB) is empowered to adjudicate any offences in relation to any asatizah.

 Students should familarise themselves with the Code of Student Conduct which is intended to guide students’ conduct in both the academic and non-academic aspects by providing an overview of the behaviour generally expected of them.

-The full text of the statutes and regulars of the PCICS policies will be uploaded soon.
+The full text of the statutes and regulars of the PCICS policies maybe found here.